 The Monthly Payment

-If your main goal of making a lump sum payment is to lower your monthly payment, then you might be in luck.
+If your main goal of making a lump-sum payment is to lower your monthly payment, then you might be in luck.
 But mortgage companies don’t necessarily adjust your payment when you pay extra–sometimes you have to request a recalculation and pay a fee.
-This process is known as recasting a mortgage.
+This process is known as "recasting a mortgage."

 Some people are disappointed after they send huge payments to their mortgage lender, only to find that the required monthly payment has not changed.
-Be sure to ask your lender what is required to adjust your monthly payment.
+Be sure to ask your lender what is required in order to adjust your monthly payment.

+If you have an interest-only mortgage, the odds are better that your monthly payment will automatically be reduced.
 After all, your payment is based solely on the amount of the loan (which never changes unless you pay extra).
-However, even interest only loans don’t always adjust immediately – so call and ask how things work if it’s important to you.
+However, even interest-only loans don’t always adjust immediately, so call and ask how things work.